 Should a victim of trafficking be referred into the NRM before they make their asylum claim?

 Yes.
+Where possible.
 Waiting until the asylum screening interview (see below) to raise trafficking for the first time can cause difficulties, as the Home Office will then be the first responder (i.e. they will have the role of referring the person into the NRM).
 They are not the ideal first responder.

-The Home Office’s Asylum interviews guidance states:
+The Home Office’s staff guidance on Asylum interviews states:

 ‘If indicators of modern slavery first come to light whilst you are conducting the asylum interview, and if the potential victim consents to being entered into the National Referral Mechanism (NRM) process, you, as the first responder, must complete a NRM referral form.
 You do not need to gain consent from minors.
 The completed referral form should be emailed to the Modern Slavery and Human Trafficking Unit (MSHTU) for allocation to a competent authority team.
 You should also note the duty to notify for adults who do not wish to enter the NRM and complete and submit Form MS1 in these cases’.